gcallanan/cal-mlir-dialect/docs/RFC-instance-comprehensions.md

 ## Goals

+Note: For structural conditionals and replication, we now prefer standard MLIR `scf.if` and `scf.for` with compile-time constants when possible.
+See also: `RFC-structural-elaboration.md` for the elaboration plan using scf and a small const-eval step to fully materialize networks at compile time.

 - Allow frontends to express conditional choice of entity (actor or network) and replicate entities in IR.
 - Keep types homogeneous and flattenable.
 - Preserve symbolic structure until an elaboration pipeline resolves it.